DougHamil/threeagent-asset-loader/README.md

 ```

 #### Pooling
-When you define a `pool-size`, you must use the provided `threeagent.assets.pool` namespace functions to claim/return models from/to the pool.
+When you define a `:pool-size`, you must use the provided `threeagent.assets.pool` namespace functions to claim/return models from/to the pool.

 For example:
 ```clojure